jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-**Figure 7:** Registry persistence monitoring query used to identify malicious autorun registry modifications.
+**Figure 8:** Registry persistence monitoring query used to identify malicious autorun registry modifications.

+### References

+AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---